slittorin/home-assistant-maintenance/README.md

 3. Isolate the image to upgrade to.
 4. Log on to server1:
    - Go to directory `/srv/`.
-   - Check the image running for grafana with `docker ps`.
+   - Check the image running for Grafana with `docker ps`.
    - Change and save the file `docker-compose.yml`.
      - For `ha-grafana`, change the line with `image: grafana/grafana:8.3.3` (or similar) to the image chosen in step 3.
    - Allow docker-compose to pull the image with `sudo docker-compose pull`.